omeatai/Personal2/src-sql/01_sql_essential_training.md

 # #END </details>

 <details>
 <summary>5.
-SELECT FIRSTNAME, LASTNAME AND EMAIL FROM CUSTOMER with Column Aliases </summary>
+Select FirstName, LastName, and Email of all Customers with Column Aliases </summary>

-# SELECT FIRSTNAME, LASTNAME AND EMAIL FROM CUSTOMER with Column Aliases
+# Select FirstName, LastName, and Email of all Customers with Column Aliases

 ```sql
 /*